-Under the terms of the employee share plan, the Company provided loans at the date of issue, to fund the full share application amount of the plan shares.
-Details of the loan terms are noted on page 13.
+Under the terms of the employee share plans the Company provided loans at the date of issue to fund the full share application amount of the plan shares.
+Details of the loan terms are noted on pages 13 and 14.